 James and Sarah together and separately after James’ death in 1911, sold portions of their property to the City of Edmonton.
 Developments at East End Park and Virginia Park, and the Premier Coal Mining Co.
 (1924-1936) were all part of their original holdings.
 Sarah died in 1929 and was remembered fondly as one of the “oldest of the old-timers.”

 Mary Louise Testawich was born 20 April 1878 at Egg Lake.
+Her parents were listed as Francois Tastawitz (Metis) and Josephte Iskewais (Indian) on her Metis scrip application.
 She may have been related to the Testawich family from the Peace River area.
-The headman, Duncan Testawich who was one of the signatories to Treaty 8 in 1899, was likely a grandson of Francois Tustawits, an Iroquois who had come to Peace River with George Simpson in 1828.
+The headman, Duncan Testawich who was one of the signatories to Treaty 8 in 1899, was likely a grandson of Francois Tustawitz, an Iroquois who had come to Peace River with George Simpson in 1828.
 Despite his Iroquois ancestry, Duncan Testawich was identified as Cree and leader of the Cree people in the Treaty 8 documents.

 Henry Kirkness, oldest surviving son of James and Sarah Kirkness, continued in his father’s family tradition, working several years for the HBC at Dunvegan, trapping and working as an interpreter for the local Cree and Beaver people.
 He remained there in 1893 after his parents and younger siblings returned to Edmonton.
 On 1 Nov 1897 at Dunvegan, he married Mary Louise Testawich.
 They had nine children together while farming in the Spirit River area: Flora (1898-1913), Helen Marie (Mary Ellen) (1901-1937, married to Claude Watkins), Annie (1904-?, married to Zacceus Jackson), Sara Jane (1906-1991; married to Howard Pegg), Edmond Charles (1907-1909), Gordon Maxwell (1909-1976), Wilfred Richard (1911-1912), Robert Hector (1915-2001), Edith Elsie (1918-2007).
 All their children were registered as being of Cree ancestry on the 1916 Canada Census of Manitoba, Saskatchewan, and Alberta.
 Sadly, Louise died from the flu in 1918, along with her cousin, Joseph Testawich.